kiboschool/log-analyzer/README.md

   the word 'component')
 - The number of failures for each type of test.

-The starter code and tests expect the driving logic of the program to be in a function called `analyze_logs`.
-You should write helper functions to help you implement all of the different requirements.
+The starter code structures the program such that the core function is a function called `analyze_logs`.
+This function takes the contents of a test log file (a string) as input and returns a string with the analysis.
+Your task is to implement the functionality required for finding the various metrics listed above.

+Finally, your program should write the test results to an output file if an output file is specified or if no output file is specified, results should be printed to the screen.

 ## Starter Code

-The starter code in `log_analyzer.py` has an empty implementation for `analyze_log`.
-It also has some code to run the analyzer function when the program is run from the command line.
-When running the program, you can pass in an input file, and an optional output file to write the results.
+Starter code is provided in `log_analyzer.py`.
+It has code to read a file and run the analysis when the program is run from the command line.
+When running the program, you can pass in an input file, and an optional output file to write the results to.
+However, a lot of this functionality returns hardcoded numbers as it is not yet implemented.

 Examples:
 ```